-The Manager shall be entitled to receive out of the assets of the Fund a fee of 0.075% per annum of the Net Asset Value of the Fund accrued daily and payable monthly in arrears on first €250,000,000 of assets in the Fund, 0.05% per annum of the Net Asset Value of the Fund accrued daily and payable monthly in arrears on next €250,000,000 of assets in the Fund and 0.03% per annum of the Net Asset Value of the Fund accrued daily and payable monthly in arrears on the balance of assets in the Fund, subject to a minimum annual fee of €30,000.
+The Manager shall be entitled to receive out of the assets of the Fund a fee of 0.075% per annum of the Net Asset Value of the Fund accrued daily and payable monthly in arrears on first \notin 250,000,000 of assets in the Fund, 0.05% per annum of the Net Asset Value of the Fund accrued daily and payable monthly in arrears on next \notin 250,000,000 of assets in the Fund and 0.03% per annum of the Net Asset Value of the Fund accrued daily and payable monthly in arrears on next \notin 250,000,000 of assets in the Fund and 0.03% per annum of the Net Asset Value of the Fund accrued daily and payable monthly in arrears on the balance of assets in the Fund, subject to a minimum annual fee of \notin 30,000.
 The Manager will also be entitled to be reimbursed out of the assets of the Fund for all reasonable, vouched out-of-pocket expenses incurred by it on behalf of the Fund.